 The deck is stacked against journalism that depicts vaping products positively, says Robert West, a professor in the Department of Epidemiology and Public Health at University College in London.
 "Bad studies on e-cigarettes are easy to do,” says West, “and easy to get into top journals, which are hungry for publicity.
 Good studies are hard to do and are difficult to get into top journals if they do not lead to scare stories."

 "Several state funded tobacco control coalitions have taken their approach too far and crossed a few lines that we are going to have examined by lawyers," says Steve Didak.
 "Misleading arguments can and will end up in court in front of a judge," he added.
-"To top it all off some specific litigation against the worst offenders who knowingly engaged in publishing misleading information."
+"To top it all off [there will be] some specific litigation against the worst offenders who knowingly engaged in publishing misleading information."